CloudSecurityAlliance/DLT-Security-Blockchain-TestEnv/Hyperledger/Fabric/fabric-samples-test-network/README.md

 These are some scripts and hints on getting the Hyperledger Fabric fabric-samples test-network setup on an Ubuntu system.

-This uses the repo: https://github.com/kurtseifried/fabric-samples for the scipts
+This uses the repo: https://github.com/kurtseifried/fabric-samples for the scripts

 This uses the repo: https://github.com/hyperledger/fabric-samples for the binaries